urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/12 Serialization and Cloning.md

       The purpose of this method is to return a replacement object instead of the object on which it is called To use it in a class, it is needed to define a method with the following signature
         <ANY_ACCESS_MODIFIER> readResolve() throws ObjectStreamException;

+Record serialization
+  Records too can be serialized if it implements Serializable Records are not allowed to customize their serialization The canonical constructor of a record is invoked even when it is being created by deserialization

+Enum serialization
+  All enums extend java.lang.Enum which implements Serializable,
+    therefore all enums are serializable

 Cloning
   Object Object.clone()